-- These body regions might be evaluated separately or in combination as guided by physical examination findings (e.g., localization to a particular segment of the spinal cord), patient history (e.g., symptom(s), time course, and where in the CNS the likely localization(s) is/are), and other available information, including prior imaging. - Cervical and/or Thoracic MRI for evaluation of highly suspected multiple sclerosis (MS) when Brain MRI has indeterminate findings and/or does not fulfill the McDonald criteria for the diagnosis of MS27 - Cervical and/or Thoracic MRI with suspected transverse myelitis-with appropriate clinical symptoms (e.g., bilateral weakness, sensory disturbance, and autonomic dysfunction which typically evolve over hours or days) - Brain MRI with Cervical and/or Thoracic MRI for evaluation of neuromyelitis optica spectrum disorders (recurrent or bilateral optic neuritis; recurrent transverse myelitis)29 - Known MS- entire CNS axis (Brain, and/or Cervical and/or Thoracic spine) is approvable prior to the initiation or change of disease modification treatments and assess disease burden (to establish a new baseline) - Known MS- Follow-up scans, including brain and spine imaging, if patients have known spine disease: - 6-12 months after starting/changing treatment - Every 1-2 years while on disease-modifying therapy to assess for subclinical disease activity, less frequently when stable for 2-3 years
+- These body regions might be evaluated separately or in combination as guided by physical examination findings (e.g., localization to a particular segment of the spinal cord), patient history (e.g., symptom(s), time course, and where in the CNS the likely localization(s) is/are), and other available information, including prior imaging. - Cervical and/or Thoracic MRI for evaluation of highly suspected multiple sclerosis (MS) when Brain MRI has indeterminate findings and/or does not fulfill the McDonald criteria for the diagnosis of MS287 - Cervical and/or Thoracic MRI with suspected transverse myelitis-with appropriate clinical symptoms (e.g., bilateral weakness, sensory disturbance, and autonomic dysfunction which typically evolve over hours or days) - Brain MRI with Cervical and/or Thoracic MRI for evaluation of neuromyelitis optica spectrum disorders (recurrent or bilateral optic neuritis; recurrent transverse myelitis)3029 - Known MS- entire CNS axis (Brain, and/or Cervical and/or Thoracic spine) is approvable prior to the initiation or change of disease modification treatments and assess disease burden (to establish a new baseline) - Known MS- Follow-up scans, including brain and spine imaging, if patients have known spine disease: - 6-12 months after starting/changing treatment - Every 1-2 years while on disease-modifying therapy to assess for subclinical disease activity, less frequently when stable for 2-3 years

-For evaluation of trauma or acute injury30
+For evaluation of trauma or acute injury31 For evaluation of trauma or acute injury30

-- Presents with any of the following neurological deficits as above - With progression or worsening of symptoms during the course of a trial of conservative treatment - History of underlying spinal abnormalities (i.e., ankylosing spondylitis, diffuse idiopathic skeletal hyperostosis) (Both MRI and CT would be approvable)31-33 - When the patient is clinically unevaluable or there are preliminary imaging findings (x-ray or CT) needing further evaluation
+- Presents with any of the following neurological deficits as above - With progression or worsening of symptoms during the course of a trial of conservative treatment - History of underlying spinal abnormalities (i.e., ankylosing spondylitis, diffuse idiopathic skeletal hyperostosis) (Both MRI and CT would be approvable) 32-3431-33 - When the patient is clinically unevaluable or there are preliminary imaging findings (x-ray or CT) needing further evaluation

 ("MRI and CT provide complementary information.
-When indicated it is appropriate to perform both examinations").30
+When indicated it is appropriate to perform both examinations").
+3130

-For evaluation of known or new compression fractures with worsening back pain^{30, 34}
+For evaluation of known or new compression fractures with worsening back pain 31,3530,34

-- With history of malignancy - To aid in differentiation of benign osteoporotic fractures from metastatic disease - A follow-up MRI in 6-8 weeks after initial MRI when initial imaging cannot decipher (indeterminate) benign osteoporotic fracture from metastatic disease35 - With an associated new focal neurologic deficit as above - Prior to a planned surgery/intervention or if the results of the MRI will change management
+- With history of malignancy - To aid in differentiation of benign osteoporotic fractures from metastatic disease - A follow-up MRI in 6-8 weeks after initial MRI when initial imaging cannot decipher (indeterminate) benign osteoporotic fracture from metastatic disease365 - With an associated new focal neurologic deficit as above - Prior to a planned surgery/intervention or if the results of the MRI will change management

-For evaluation of tumor, cancer, or metastasis with any of the following. as per NCCN:
+For evaluation of tumor, cancer, or metastasis with any of the following:

-(MRI is usually the preferred study, but CT may be needed to further characterize solitary indeterminate lesions seen on MRI)36-38
+(MRI is usually the preferred study, but CT may be needed to further characterize solitary indeterminate lesions seen on MRI)27-3936-38

-• Primary tumor
+Primary tumor

-- Initial staging or re-staging of a known-primary spinal tumor39 as per NCCN - Follow-up of known primary cancer of patient undergoing active treatment within the past year or as per surveillance imaging guidance for that cancer - Known primary tumor with new signs or symptoms (e.g., new or increasing nontraumatic pain, physical, laboratory, and/or imaging findings) - With an associated new focal neurologic deficit as above40
+- Initial staging or re-staging of a known primary spinal tumor40 - Initial staging primary spinal tumor39 - Follow-up of known primary cancer of patient undergoing active treatment within the past year or as per surveillance imaging guidance for that cancer - Known primary tumor with new signs or symptoms (e.g., new or increasing nontraumatic pain, physical, laboratory, and/or imaging findings) - → With an associated new focal neurologic deficit as above41 - o as above40